determined-ai/determined/docs/reference/reference-deploy/config/helm-config-reference.rst

 -  ``maxSlotsPerPod``: Specifies number of GPUs there are per machine.
 Determined uses this information when scheduling multi-GPU tasks.
 Each multi-GPU (distributed training) task will be scheduled as a set of ``slotsPerTask / maxSlotsPerPod`` separate pods, with each pod assigned up to ``maxSlotsPerPod`` GPUs.
-Distibuted tasks with sizes that are not divisible by ``maxSlotsPerPod`` are never scheduled.
+Distributed tasks with sizes that are not divisible by ``maxSlotsPerPod`` are never scheduled.
 If you have a cluster of different size nodes, set the ``maxSlotsPerPod`` to greatest common divisor of all the sizes.
 For example, if you have some nodes with 4 GPUs and other nodes with 8 GPUs, set ``maxSlotsPerPod`` to ``4`` so that all